TIG Tungsten Electrodes

 ||AC & DC||The innovative Rare Earth Mix electrode is an excellent substitute for the traditionally favored red thoriated type and boasts the same high performance properties.
 It’s best used when welding Aluminum alloys, magnesium alloys, titanium alloys, nickel alloys, copper alloys, low-alloyed steels, and non-corrosive steels.|

-View our TIG Welding Tungsten Electrodes reviews online.
+View our TIG Welding Tungsten Electrodes product reviews online.